The Rascals: Post break-up

 Cavaliere released several solo albums during the 1970s.
 Brigati, with his brother David, released Lost in the Wilderness in 1976.
 Cornish and Danelli worked together in Bulldog, who released two albums—one for MCA Records in 1973 with the minor hit single "No", the second for Buddah in '74—and Fotomaker, who released three albums on Atlantic in 1978–79.
 In 1982, Danelli joined Steve Van Zandt in Little Steven and the Disciples of Soul for the group's first two albums.

 After appearing at Atlantic Records 40th anniversary celebration on May 14, 1988, the Rascals reunited with Cavaliere, Cornish, and Danelli for a brief reunion tour in 1988.
-The reunion group featured an expanded lineup including Mel Owens (in Brigati's place) on vocals and percussion, Steve Mackey on bass, Ed Mattey on guitar, Dena Iverson and Cindy McCabe on backup vocals, and a horn section from Nashville to beef up the sound.
+The reunion group featured an expanded lineup including Mel Owens (in Brigati's place) on vocals and percussion, Scott Spray on bass, Michael Mugrage on guitar, Dena Iverson and Cindy McCabe on backup vocals, and a horn section from Nashville to beef up the sound.
 The reunion did not last beyond the end of the year.
 After that, Cavaliere returned to his solo career, and in the 1990s there were two factions touring: The New Rascals (featuring Cornish and Danelli) and Cavaliere, who sometimes called his grouping Felix Cavaliere's Rascals.
 The New Rascals lasted only a short time but toured again in 2006 with two new members, Bill Pascali (formerly of Vanilla Fudge) on vocals and keyboards and Charlie Souza on bass and vocals.
 The New Rascals released a concert DVD, shot at club Centro in New Jersey on Route 35.

 The Rascals were inducted into the Rock and Roll Hall of Fame on May 6, 1997.
 Steve Van Zandt gave the induction speech and presented the award.
-All four original members appeared together to perform "Good Lovin'", "Groovin'", "How Can I Be Sure?", and "People Got to Be Free".
+All four original members appeared together to perform "Good Lovin, "Groovin, "How Can I Be Sure?", and "People Got to Be Free".
 In early 2009, Eddie Brigati put together a project of young musicians who played all the classics.
 He performed with the group along with his brother David.
 Called The Boys From The Music House, the band consisted of Anthony Duke Claus, a cousin of Eddie's on lead vocals and tambourine; Joseph Pomarico on lead guitar, harmonica and background vocals; Adam Sullivan on piano, organ, and background vocals; and Matt Gazzano on drums.

 Reunions and Danelli's death (2012–present)

-On April 24, 2010, all four members of The Rascals reunited for the Kristen Ann Carr benefit, which was held at Tribeca Grill in Manhattan; Bruce Springsteen and Stevie Van Zandt joined the band for a closing "Good Lovin'".
+On April 24, 2010, all four members of The Rascals reunited for the Kristen Ann Carr benefit, which was held at Tribeca Grill in Manhattan; Bruce Springsteen and Stevie Van Zandt joined the band for a closing "Good Lovin.